tpolecat/tpolecat.github.io/_doobie-0.2.1-SNAPSHOT/10-Custom-Mappings.md

 ### Setting Up

-The examples in this chapter require the `contrib-postgresql` add-on, as well as the [argonaut](http://argonaut.io/) JSON library, which you can to your build thus:
+The examples in this chapter require the `contrib-postgresql` add-on, as well as the [argonaut](http://argonaut.io/) JSON library, which you can add to your build thus:

 ```scala
 libraryDependencies += "io.argonaut" %% "argonaut" % "6.1-M4" // as of date of publication